randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Next Steps

+1. ✓ Apply immutable patterns to the PlayerStorageService
-1. Design connection UI components with error type handling
+2. Design connection UI components with immutability and error type handling
-2. Create ResultUtils visualization helpers for connection UI
+3. Create UI utility helpers for immutable state management
-3. Implement connection UI components using the Result pattern
+4. Implement connection UI components using the Result pattern and immutable data
-4. Integrate connection management with game app
+5. Integrate connection management with game app
-5. Begin implementing game mechanics
+6. Begin implementing game mechanics

-## Current Focus: Connection UI Components Development with Result Pattern
+## Current Focus: Connection UI Components Design with Immutable State

-We've successfully completed the full migration to the Result pattern across our codebase, removing all backward compatibility layers.
-All services now exclusively return Results, and all components have been updated to handle these Results correctly.
-All tests are now passing with the new architecture.
+With both the ConnectionService and PlayerStorageService successfully refactored to use immutable patterns, we're now ready to begin designing and implementing the connection UI components.
+We've established a solid foundation with:

+- Type-safe error handling using the Result pattern
+- Immutable data patterns for predictable state management
+- Comprehensive testing for all core functionality
+- Clear separation of concerns between services and UI components

-Our next focus will be designing and implementing connection UI components that utilize the Result pattern from the start:
+Our next focus will be designing and implementing connection UI components that utilize both the Result pattern and immutable state management from the start:

 1. Connection Creation Component:
    - Generate shareable links with proper error handling
    - Display specific UI for each potential error type
+   - Use immutable state updates for UI transitions
    - Provide clear success indicators for link generation

 2. Connection List Component:
    - Display all connections with status indicators
    - Handle empty states and error conditions gracefully
+   - Implement immutable list operations for updates
    - Include visual distinction between different connection states

 3. Connection Detail Component:
    - Show detailed information about a specific connection
    - Provide status-specific actions (accept, delete, etc.)
+   - Use immutable state transitions for UI updates
    - Include proper error handling for all operations

 4. Connection Request Component:
    - Allow accepting or rejecting incoming connection requests
    - Display appropriate messaging based on request status
    - Handle validation and error cases with specific UI
+   - Implement immutable state updates for request handling

-Each component will be developed using our TDD approach:
+Each component will be developed using our TDD approach with immutability in mind:
-1. Design components with error state handling in mind
+1. Design components with error state handling and immutable updates
 2. Create failing tests for each component (Red phase)
-3. Implement components to handle both success and error Results (Green phase)
+3. Implement components using immutable patterns (Green phase)
 4. Refactor for optimization and code quality (Refactor phase)

 ## Technology Choices